 - It's fine to desire as little or as much intimacy, closeness, and communication as you want.
 But you might end up with a partner who either doesn't want what you want or cannot grow/adjust to your levels.

 - A couple can move from one level of communication to another over time as a normal part of being in a relationship.
 All is well as long as the couple ultimately returns to the most intimate level of communication they have achieved together.

-- Become aware of which level of communication you function on the most comfortably, as well as the level that most suits your partner.
+- Become aware of which level of communication style you function in the most comfortably, as well as the level that most suits your partner.
 Encourage as much intimacy as you are comfortable with.
 If you are single, date people who ultimately want the same level of intimacy you want.
-If you are not sure what they want, ask them — they will tell you.
+If you are not sure what they want, ask them – they will tell you.

-- Sometimes a person only knows how to function on one communication level.
+- Sometimes, a person only knows how to function on one communication level.
 This is what you want to watch out for when dating and forming relationships.
 If you form a relationship and your partner's level of communication does not match a level you are comfortable with, the two of you will struggle.